Follow the steps below to create and use an Acquisition Form on your website:

 In order to use the Acquisition Forms on your website, all you need is the script link that is generated for the form.
 The script link is only available when the form is enabled.

 The Acquisition Forms index page shows all the Acquisition Forms created in your account.
-Find the form that you want to use on your website and then from the Actions menu, select Show Script Link.
+Find the form that you want to use on your website, and then from the Actions menu, select Show Script Link.

 The Acquisition Form Script dialogue box contains the script required to call the form.
-You can copy the script using the copy icon and paste it at the end of the <head> tag in the web pages you want the form to appear.
+You can copy the script using the copy icon and paste it at the end of the <head> tag in the web pages where you want the form to appear.

-The following screenshot shows the script for a popup form:
+The following screenshot shows the script for a pop-up form:

 The following screenshot shows the script for an embedded form: